 Fr.
 Sheehy at one stage was accused by his enemies of taking part in the levelling of fences around common land in Dromlemmon.
 Although any doubt about his condoning the violent actions of the Whiteboys contrasted with his outspoken philosophy of life, which was “Live and let live”, he was arrested for this alleged offence.
 Because the prosecutors could not find any Catholic prepared to give evidence against him in court, the case was dropped.
 Even so, this did not deter his opponents from continuing their campaign against him.

-At that time, there lived a man of low social standing who was an informer and he became a suspect for stealing a chalice from a little church near Ballyporeen, the ancestral home of the late former President of the U.S.A, Ronald Reagan.
-This man’s name was John Bridge and he was reproached by Fr.
+At that time, there lived a man of low social standing who was an informer, and he became a suspect for stealing a chalice from a little church near Ballyporeen, the ancestral home of the late former President of the U.S.A., Ronald Reagan.
+This man’s name was John Bridge, and he was reproached by Fr.
 Sheehy, an action that led to an accusation of an assault on Bridge with a warrant being issued in the name of the priest.
 Aware of the determination of his enemies to build up accusations against him, Fr.
 Sheehy then went into hiding.

-Ironically, a Protestant farmer friend named William Griffith, who lived near Shanrahan cemetery, suggested that if he took refuge in a tomb in the graveyard by day, he would invite him to sleep in his house by night.
+Ironically, a Protestant farmer friend named William Griffith, who lived near Shandrahan cemetery, suggested that if he took refuge in a tomb in the graveyard by day, he would invite him to sleep in his house by night.
 This offer was taken up by Fr.
 Sheehy so he spent his nights with Griffith and at dawn entered the tomb where he spent his day in prayer and offering up his daily Mass.
 This state of affairs was continued for twelve months.
 Feoghanagh

 The trial of Fr.
 Sheehy never got underway officially.
 The provost’s preliminary investigation of the evidence did not prove that he was guilty of the treasonable offence of promoting a rebellion against the Crown.
 Also, there was no evidence to prove that he had any hand or part in the activities such as the destruction by the Whiteboys of the common land owned by a landlord who lived near Clogheen.
 Fr.
 Sheehy was acquitted of these charges at the King’s Inn but was to be imprisoned in the Lower Yard of Dublin as a result of further charges instigated against him.